Most people today "absolutely" maintain that they do not hold or live by "absolutes."

 The strange function of absolutes again turns out to be to decide which absolute is in fact reasonable, true.
 This endeavor was once conceived to be the function of a university.
 Both absolutes could not be true.
 The absolute that was true would not always or even usually win the debate or the heart.
 But it did prod the mind that came to see what chaos was introduced into human living when there was no absolute that was in fact true, that was in fact an absolute.

 Father James V. Schall, S.J.
 "On the Strange Function of Absolutes."
 Crisis Magazine (January 16, 2018).

 Reprinted with permission from Crisis Magazine.

-Father James V. Schall, S.J., is emeritus Professor of Political Philosophy at Georgetown University and the author of many books in the areas of social issues, spirituality and literature including Reasonable Pleasures: The Strange Coherences of Catholicism, The Mind That Is Catholic: Philosophical & Political Essays, On the Unseriousness of Human Affairs: Teaching, Writing, Playing, Believing, Lecturing, Philosophizing, Singing, Dancing; Roman Catholic Political Philosophy; The Order of Things; The Life of the Mind: On the Joys and Travails of Thinking; Another Sort of Learning, Sum Total Of Human Happiness, and A Student's Guide to Liberal Learning.Copyright © 2018 Crisis Magazine
+James V. Schall, S.J.
+1928-2019, who served as a professor at Georgetown University for thirty-five years, was one of the most prolific Catholic writers in America.
+Among his many books are On Islam: A Chronological Record, 2002-2018, Reasonable Pleasures: The Strange Coherences of Catholicism, The Mind That Is Catholic: Philosophical & Political Essays, On the Unseriousness of Human Affairs: Teaching, Writing, Playing, Believing, Lecturing, Philosophizing, Singing, Dancing; Roman Catholic Political Philosophy; The Order of Things; The Life of the Mind: On the Joys and Travails of Thinking; Another Sort of Learning, Sum Total Of Human Happiness, and A Student's Guide to Liberal Learning.Copyright © 2018 Crisis Magazine

 back to top